MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/local-notifications.md

 Once both Android and iOS contain a registered implementation of the `INotificationManager` interface, the application can be tested on both platforms.
 Run the application and click the **Schedule Notification** button to create a notification.

-On Android the notification will appear in the **notification area**.
+On Android, the notification will appear in the **notification area**.
 When the notification is tapped, the application receives the notification and displays a message below the **Schedule Notification** button:

 !["Local notifications on Android](local-notifications-images/local-notifications-android.png)

-On iOS incoming notifications are automatically received without user input.
+On iOS, incoming notifications are automatically received without user input.
 The application receives the notification and displays a message below the **Schedule Notification** button:

 !["Local notifications on iOS](local-notifications-images/local-notifications-ios.png)